nordigen/nordigen-node/example/express-user-app/README.md

 ---

-This application demonstrates how to integrate Nordigen API into your back-end application and connect it with front-end using [nordigen-bank-ui library](https://github.com/nordigen/nordigen-bank-ui)
+This application demonstrates how to integrate GoCardless Bank Account Data API into your back-end application and connect it with front-end using [nordigen-bank-ui library](https://github.com/nordigen/nordigen-bank-ui)

-Before starting to explore example application you will need to create a new secret keys and get your `SECRET_ID` and `SECRET_KEY` from the [Nordigen's Open Banking Portal](https://ob.nordigen.com/user-secrets/).
+Before starting to explore example application you will need to create a new secret keys and get your `SECRET_ID` and `SECRET_KEY` from the [GoCardless Bank Account Data portal](https://bankaccountdata.gocardless.com/user-secrets/).

 ## Set-Up
 ****